Generic Name: oxycodone hydrochloride and acetaminophen

 Because oxycodone is extensively metabolized in the liver, its clearance may decrease in patients with hepatic impairment.
 Initiate therapy in these patients with a lower than usual dosage of Primlev™ and titrate carefully.
 Monitor closely for adverse events such as respiratory depression, sedation, and hypotension [see CLINICAL PHARMACOLOGY].

 In a study of patients with end stage renal impairment, mean elimination half-life was prolonged in uremic patients due to increased volume of distribution and reduced clearance.
 Oxycodone should be used with caution in patients with renal impairment.

-Serious adverse reactions that may be associated with PrimlevTM use include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension, and shock (see OVERDOSAGE).
+Serious adverse reactions that may be associated with oxycodone and acetaminophen use include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension, and shock [see OVERDOSAGE].

 The most frequently observed non-serious adverse reactions include lightheadedness, dizziness, drowsiness or sedation, nausea, and vomiting.
 These effects seem to be more prominent in ambulatory than in nonambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.
 Other adverse reactions include euphoria, dysphoria, constipation, and pruritus.

 Hypersensitivity reactions may include: Skin eruptions, urticarial, erythematous skin reactions.
 Hematologic reactions may include: thrombocytopenia, neutropenia, pancytopenia, hemolytic anemia.
 Rare cases of agranulocytosis have likewise been associated with acetaminophen use.
 In high doses, the most serious adverse effect is a dose-dependent, potentially fatal hepatic necrosis.
 Renal tubular necrosis and hypoglycemic coma also may occur.